ossec/ossec-docs/docs/manual/output/reports-email-output.rst

 Configuration options
 ---------------------

-All these configurations options can be specified in the /var/ossec/etc/ossec.conf.
+All of these configurations options can be specified in the /var/ossec/etc/ossec.conf.

 .. include:: ../../syntax/ossec_config.reports.rst